nufeb/NUFEB-2/docs/source/fix_growth_monod.rst

 the length of the atom while the variations in its width (diameter) are neglible.

 If :doc:`fix nufeb/diffusion_reaction <fix_diffusion>` is
-applied, the fix also update substrate utilization (reaction) rate for all the affected grid cells.
+applied, the fix also update substrate utilization (reaction) rate in all the affected grid cells.
 The rate is related to the specific growth rate as follows:

 .. math::